gulam101/LightPad/README.md

 ### Screenshots

 ![IMG002](https://user-images.githubusercontent.com/45819118/72181775-f63be500-33e1-11ea-9185-25aed9574182.PNG)
-I then decided to create the application that allows the project to save, edit and do other things with the application.
-LightPad allows the user to create documents and store information which they can retrieve later.
-Documents can be edited at any time.

 ![IMG001](https://user-images.githubusercontent.com/45819118/72182073-9bef5400-33e2-11ea-846c-379f93856e49.PNG)
 With LightPad the user can also set the application to dark mode to restrain the application from damaging their eyes.